dashpay/docs/docs/user/masternodes/server-config.rst

    Vultr server type selection screen

-Select a server size according to the :hoverxref:`hardware requirements <mn-hardware-reqs-table>`:
+Select a server size according to the hardware requirements for you :hoverxref:`masternode
+<mn-hardware-reqs-table>` or :hoverxref:`evonode <evonode-hardware-reqs-table>`:

 .. figure:: img/setup-server-size.png
    :width: 400px